vlsi-lab/keccak_integration/README.md

 # Introduction

-In the **pqc_riscv** repository you can find an example of a post-quantum crytpographic (PQC) hardware accelerator for pulpissimo.
+In the **keccak_pulpissimo** branch you can find an example of a post-quantum crytpographic (PQC) hardware accelerator for pulpissimo.
 If you are using this accelerator, please refers to:

 > Alessandra Dolmeta, Mattia Mirigaldi, Maurizio Martina, and Guido Masera.
 2023.
 Implementation and integration of Keccak accelerator on RISC-V for CRYSTALS-Kyber.
 In Proceedings of the 20th ACM International Conference on Computing Frontiers (CF '23).
 Association for Computing Machinery, New York, NY, USA, 381–382. https://doi.org/10.1145/3587135.3591432